Feyzee61/psx_payload_injector/README.md

 4. Verify the port number (default values are pre-filled).
 5. Click the `Inject` button to start sending the payload.

 > This project can be used to **send and execute the AirPSX ELF payload**, available at [AirPSX GitHub Repository](https://github.com/barisyild/airpsx).
-Ensure that your PS4 or PS5 environment is prepared to receive ELF payloads before using this tool.

 ---

 ## Security & Disclaimer

-* The payload transfer occurs **unencrypted** over TCP.
-Ensure your local network is secure.
 * Sending invalid or incompatible payloads may cause your console to crash, reboot, or become unresponsive.
 * Always verify payload integrity and comply with applicable laws when using or distributing this software.